sera619/Android-Apps-Kotlin/README.md

 > All apps just for experimental usecases.
 No warenty of functionality!
 ## INDEX ##

-> This App u can find:
+> This App's u can find:
 > | App | Description |
 > |-----|-----|
 > |[NiZer DiZer](https://github.com/sera619/Android-Apps-Kotlin/tree/main/CodelabOne)| A simple app where u can roll a dice and with luck you get the lucky number.|